-You or your physician can request an initial evaluation at the center by contacting the Regional Center for Sleep Disorders at 724-34SLEEP (724-347-5337).
+You or your physician can request an initial evaluation at the center by contacting the UPMC Horizon Sleep Center at 724-34SLEEP (724-347-5337).
 The evaluation includes a medical history, sleep history, and brief physical examination to determine if any medical problem exists.

 Some sleep problems can be identified at this time, through evaluation alone; others may require diagnostic testing.
 Referral to medical specialists — including experts in pulmonary medicine or ear, nose, and throat medicine — may be recommended following the evaluation.

 Various sleep problems require a sleep study or polysomnogram.
 For clinicians to make a polysomnogram, a patient stays overnight in a comfortable private room while monitors continuously evaluate sleep patterns, brain waves, eye movements, breathing effort, heart rhythms, oxygen levels, and leg muscle movements.